|

 Where They Came From

-Using Naturalization Records Naturalization records created prior to September 1906 usually do not list a person's port of arrival.
+Using Naturalization Records Naturalization records created prior to 27 September 1906 usually do not list a person's port of arrival.
 Some do, but most do not.
-In Naturalization records created after September 1906 the port (as well as date) of arrival is almost always given.
+In Naturalization records created 27 September 1906 and later, the port (as well as date) of arrival is usually given.
 For details on locating Naturalization records see...
-Disclaimer These are merely suggestions to use for help locating the arrival port of your ancestors in the U.S. While there is no guarantee of success, hopefully these tips will provide you with clues for locating your immigrant ancestor's passenger arrival record.
-Sometimes you will simply have to guess a port and you may need to search the records of many ports to find your ancestor's arrival details.
-For more disclaimers, see the link below. |
+Disclaimer These are merely suggestions for locating the arrival port of your immigrant ancestor in the U.S. There is no guarantee of success.
+You may not be able to find your ancestor's arrival information for a variety of reasons.
+Some ship passenger lists in this time period may not have survived, and the indexing of these lists may have missed some passengers or misread some names. |